Take Me Out to the Ball Game (film)

-Take Me Out to the Ball Game is a 1949 Technicolor musical film produced in the Arthur Freed unit of MGM.
+Take Me Out to the Ball Game is a 1949 American Technicolor musical film produced in the Arthur Freed unit of MGM.
 It stars Frank Sinatra, Esther Williams, Gene Kelly, Betty Garrett, Edward Arnold and Jules Munshin, and was directed by Busby Berkeley.
 The title and nominal theme is taken from the unofficial anthem of American baseball, "Take Me Out to the Ball Game."
 The film was released in the United Kingdom as Everybody's Cheering.